Swp-dev/github-repo-analyzer/README.md

 A simple CLI tool to analyze any GitHub repository and display useful statistics directly in the terminal.

-It fetches repository data from the GitHub API and presents it in a clean, formatted output including repository metrics, language distribution, and commit activity graphs.
+It fetches repository data from the GitHub API and presents it in a clean, formatted output including repository metrics, language distribution.

 ---